OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-aspnet.md

     `public partial class Startup`

-1. Add the following line to the body of the `Configure` method.
+1. Add the following line to the body of the `Configuration` method.
 You create the `ConfigureAuth` method in a later step.

     `ConfigureAuth(app);`